 - Isn’t the gospel the salvation for everyone who believes—both Jew and Gentile (Romans 1:16)?

 - Are there any references in the Bible to the temple being built a third time?
+Why did they need a new temple when they already had one when the New Testament was being written?
 If there is going to be a rebuilt Jewish temple in the future, why does Scripture say God does not dwell in temples made by hands anymore (Acts 7:48, 17:24)?
 Isn’t Christ the new temple (John 2:19-21; Revelation 21:22)?

 - Doesn’t dispensationalism wrongly divide justification by law and grace?
 Aren’t both law and grace (gospel) present in both the Old Testament and New Testament?
 Didn’t Paul in Romans 4, 5 teach that even the Old Testament saints were saved through faith?
 Didn’t God preach the gospel beforehand to Abraham (Galatians 3:8)?
 Doesn’t Paul in Galatians 3 clearly state that no man is justified by the law, and quotes the Old Testament to prove it?
 Doesn’t Hebrews 10:4 teach that no one was ever saved by animal sacrifices?
 On the other hand, aren’t there plenty of statements in the New Testament about the necessity of Christians obeying the moral law (Matthew 5:19; Matthew 7:16-20; Matthew 13:36-43; Matthew 25:31-46; Romans 2:13; 3:31; James 2:10-17)?